nevfy-y/Illustrator-Javascript-Voronoi/README.md

 	}

 #EXAMPLES
+All the examples below use *only* the points.
+Curves dont get calculated.
+If you want to reflect curves - add pathpoints along it!
 ###voronoi_basic.jsx
 As mentioned above it builds the basic example by gorhill in Illustrator
 ###voronoi.jsx
-a more complex graphic is created withthe script **voronoi.jsx** (also contained in the package).
+a more complex graphic is created with the script **voronoi.jsx** (also contained in the package).
 It uses the Unibody 8 SmallCaps Regular font from [http://www.underware.nl/](http://www.underware.nl/)
 ###voronoi_fromSelection.jsx
-there will be a version that works with the selection
+The "voronoi_fromSelection.jsx" script takes the selection from the active document and copies it to a new document with the same size as the source document. **It works with text, path items and compund paths.
+The best thing is to release all artworks to simple path items.
+(Not tested yet with mesh items, symbols, raster items, graph items or placedItems)** Than the copied items will be transformed.
+- textFrames get conveted to outlines
+- groups get ungrouped using [this code](http://forums.adobe.com/thread/456042) by Nokcha
+- all compound paths get released [based on this example](http://forums.adobe.com/message/2140054)
+Afterwards it creates the diagram onto a new layer.**Be aware of the amount of points you process**